 How to Get Aloe Into Your Life

 Aloe vera is available in the produce section of most supermarkets, or you can always grow your own aloe plant.
-It tends to grow in the wild too so look out for it on your parks, mountains, and desert areas.
+It tends to grow in the wild too so look out for it in your parks, mountains, and desert areas.

 Okay now that you have fresh aloe leaves, how do you use them?
 First, you cut off the spiky edges with a sharp knife.
 Then, “fillet” the leaves like a fish and get all the slimy gel out.
 It should look something like this: